P-1B A Member of an Internationally Recognized Entertainment Group

 Special Provisions for Certain Entertainment Groups

-Certain nationally known entertainment groups may have the internationally recognized requirement waived if they can establish they have been recognized nationally as outstanding in its discipline for a sustained and substantial amount of time in consideration of special circumstances.
+Certain nationally known entertainment groups may have the internationally recognized requirement waived if they can establish they have been recognized nationally as outstanding in its discipline for a sustained amount of time in consideration of special circumstances.

 - Form I-129, Petition for a Non-Immigrant Worker accompanied by the appropriate fee and supporting documentation.